Browse By Name

 Expertise: Dr. Ronn's research is primarily in the area of energy risk: modeling, measurement and management.
 He has published articles on banking, investments, interest rate-sensitive instruments, and energy derivatives in academic and practitioner literature.
 In the energy-consulting area, Dr. Ronn has addressed the multiple issues of Risk Assessment; Construction of Optimal Hedge Portfolios; VAR and CVAR; Dual-Fuel Options; Valuation of Load-Following Services; Modeling Energy Prices and Pricing Monthly and Daily Options; and the Valuation and Optimal Management of Storage Facility.

-Professor and J. Nalle Gregory Regents Professor, Department of Geological Sciences, Jackson School of Geosciences
+Professor, Department of Geological Sciences, Jackson School of Geosciences

 Expertise: Vertebrate paleontology, evolution and development of the vertebrate skeleton, phylogenetic systematics, the early history of mammals and their extinct relatives among Synapsida, the history of birds and their extinct relatives among Dinosauria, the history of other amniotes, high-resolution X-ray computed tomography, CT scanner, DigiMorph, informatics